ahmaddfauzi24/ahmaddfauzi24/README.md

 # Hello, Everyone! 👐

 >I'm Fauzi, a Data Enthusiast with experience in various data fields such as Data Wrangling, Data Visualization, Data Mining, Machine Learning and Model Deployment.
-To support my work in data field, I have completed several certifications in Python, SQL, Mathematics, Statistics and Tensorflow.
-I am thrilled to perform data analysis using Power BI, Tableau, and Lookerstudio with strong understanding of business acumen.
+To support my work in data field, I have completed the certification for Full Stack Data Science at Algorithm Data Science School.
+I am thrilled to perform data analysis using Power Lookerstudio, BI, and Tableau with strong understanding of business acumen.

 ## Technical Toolkit 🦾